What You Need to Know About Hearing Tests

 A hearing test is an essential part of maintaining your overall hearing health.
 Using a variety of screening and diagnostic methods, a hearing test can accurately gauge the extent of an impairment as well as which audio frequencies are most likely to be affected.
 In doing so, hearing tests can effectively identify the earliest signs of hearing loss, often before noticeable symptoms have begun to manifest to individuals.

 Even when no hearing loss is present, a hearing test can provide an invaluable baseline against which future declines may be more easily detected.
 Once diagnostics are complete, we can determine the best course of action.

-Hearing Tests at Eastside Audiology & Hearing Services, Issaquah, WA
+Hearing Tests at Eastside Audiology & Hearing Services in Issaquah, and Mill Creek, WA

 There are several different types of hearing tests available.

 Perhaps the most commonly known hearing test, this diagnostic involves using headphones to listen to sounds of varying tones and volumes.
 When you hear a sound in your left ear, you are instructed to raise your left hand, for example.
 We will track and mark the responses.